scribe-security/docs/docs/integrating-scribe/valint/old_full_valint_file.md

 ---
-sidebar_label: "Getting started with Valint"
+sidebar_label: "Valint's CLI"
-sidebar_position: 1
+sidebar_position: 2
-title: "Getting started with Valint"
+title: "Valint: Validate Supply Chain Integrity"
 author: Mikey Strauss - Scribe
 date: April 5, 2021
 geometry: margin=2cm
 ---

-### Valint: Validate Supply Chain Integrity

 Valint is a powerful tool that validates the integrity of your **supply chain**, providing organizations with a way to enforce `policies` using the Scribe Service, CI, or admission controller.
 It also provides a mechanism for compliance and transparency, both within the organization and with external parties.

-By managing `evidence` generation, storage and validation, Valint ensures that your organization's `policies` are enforced throughout the supply chain.
+By managing `evidence` generation, storage and validation, Valint ensures that your organization's `policies` are enforced throughout the supply chain. <br />
 You can store evidence locally or in any OCI registry, as well as using the Scribe Service for storage.

-Additionally, Valint also **generates** evidence for a range of targets, including directories, file artifacts, images, and git repositories.
+In addition to evidence management, Valint also **generates** evidence for a range of targets, including directories, file artifacts, images, and git repositories.
 It supports two types of evidence: **CycloneDX SBOMs** and **SLSA provenance**.
 With Valint, you can sign and verify artifacts against their origin and signer identity in the supply chain.

 Valint also enables you to **generate** any 3rd party report, scan or configuration (any file) into evidence using the **Generic evidence** subtype.
 Enabling compliance requirements to refer and attest to your custom needs.